dougsweetser/Q/docs/Blogs/Electromagnetism_and_gravity/electromagnetism_and_gravity.md

 terms of logical consistency, it would be nonsense to say there magnetic field is the one thing that does not transform like a tensor since it is part of the second rank anti-symmetric field strength tensor.

+This is the first time however that I can say I have an issue with general relativity that has to do with the physical logic.
+If time-like things get smaller, and space-like things get larger, than the magnetic field must get larger due to gravity.

+What physical reason is there to expect an eletric field to behave differently from a magnetic field since both are part of the same electromagentic field?
+I think of the electric field as a measure of quantized electric charge.
+Say there were only three such charges in a volume.
+It would not matter where those three charges were in a gravity field, the electric field stays the same.
+The magenetic field would be those three charges in motion.
+It is motion that is always effected by gravity.
+Therefore magnetism, charges in motion, must be changed due to where it is in a magnetic field.